-Google’s data centres use custom hardware running a custom hardened operating system and file system.
-Each of these systems has been optimised for security and performance.
-Because Google controls the entire hardware stack, we are able to respond quickly to any threats or weaknesses that may emerge.
+Google’s data centers use custom hardware running a custom hardened operating system and file system.
+Each of these systems has been optimized for security and performance.
+Because Google controls the entire hardware stack, we are able to quickly respond to any threats or weaknesses that may emerge.

-How does Google ensure that its tools are reliable?
+How does Google ensure its tools are reliable?

 Which third parties have reviewed Google’s security practices?

 We connect with independent auditors to review our data protection practices.
 Ernst & Young, an independent auditor, has verified that our practices and contractual commitments for Google Workspace comply with ISO/IEC 27018:2014.
-Google Workspace and our data centres are also SSAE 16/ISAE 3402 Type II SOC 2-audited and have achieved ISO 27001 certification.
+Google Workspace and our data centers are also SSAE 16 / ISAE 3402 Type II SOC 2-audited and have achieved ISO 27001 certification.

 How do I know that other customers sharing the same servers can't access my data?

 We make contractual commitments in our Google Workspace agreement and commit to comply with privacy and security standards here.
-And whether it’s real-time dashboards to verify system performance, our ongoing auditing of our processes or sharing the location of our data centres, we’re committed to providing all of our users with utmost transparency.
+And whether it’s real time dashboards to verify system performance, our ongoing auditing of our processes or sharing the location of our data centers, we’re committed to providing all our users utmost transparency.
 It’s your data, and we want you to know what happens with it so that you can always make informed choices.